ishtms/learn-nodejs-hard-way/Readme.md

 # Learn Node.js by building a backend framework

-You can access the current version of the book (both Light and Dark modes) in PDF format by [clicking here](https://github.com/ishtms/learn-nodejs-hard-way/releases/tag/v0.0.2).
+You can access the current version of the book in PDF format  (both Light and Dark modes are available) by [clicking here](https://github.com/ishtms/learn-nodejs-hard-way/releases/tag/v0.0.2).
 Note that this version includes the current release of the content, and is not the final version.

 > The PDF book is generated using the scripts I wrote at [bookgen](https://github.com/ishtms/bookgen).
 Would love to receive some pull requests improving the formatting of the book.